 T29309 Driver Arthur Dowland of the Royal Army Service Corps died 4 April 1915.

 Arthur, the son of Austin and Maria was born in 1884 and baptised on 11 June 1884 at Bourton Church.
 In 1891 the family were living at Coombe Hill Cottage, Bruton, Somerset.
 In 1901 Arthur was at Froghole Farm, Cann working as a farm labourer and his family were at , Culvers Corner, Gillingham.
-His siblings were George, Elizabeth, Sylvester and Henry.
+His siblings were George, Elizabeth, Sylvester, Henry and Thomas.
 There is no trace of Arthur on the 1911 Census and it is possible that he emigrated to St.John's, Newfoundland in 1909 returning to England in 1914 to enlist at Dorchester.
 Unfortunately his army records are not available to substantiate this.

 It is assumed he became ill on 'home duties' as he died at his parents home at Culvers on 4 April 1915 and was buried on 9 April.
 He was 32.